Finding the Best Places to Retire Since 2006!

 Retire in Woodstock, Georgia?

 Overview: Just 30 miles north of Atlanta, suburban, well-manicured Woodstock grew up as a railroad town.
-Today, it is a fast growing place, nearly doubling in size during the last 10 years.
+Today, it is a fast-growing place, quadrupling size during the last 10 to 20 years.

 Old Rope Mill Park, built on the banks of Little River, has a fishing platform, and Dobs Road Park has a walking trail and community garden.
 The nearby Dixie Speedway holds stock car races from May through October.
 Lake Allatoona is northwest of town and permits swimming and boating.